Navanee-321/Monitoring-stack/README.md

 1. Ensure you have Helm and kubectl installed.
 2. Update the values in the Helm charts as necessary.
-3. Deploy the Helm charts using the jenkins pipeline
+3. Deploy the Helm charts using the pipeline

 ## CI/CD Pipelines